mirekyahoo/piano_transcription_inference/README.md

 ## Installation

+1. OPEN COMMAND LINE WINDOW

-1. CREATE A NEW DIRECTORY "PIANO"  AND CHANGE TO THIS DIRECTORY
+2. CREATE A NEW DIRECTORY "PIANO"  AND CHANGE TO THIS DIRECTORY
 ```bash
 mkdir PIANO
 cd PIANO
 ```

-2. CREATE A NEW ENVIRONMENT "PIANO" AND ACTIVATE IT
+3. CREATE A NEW ENVIRONMENT "PIANO" AND ACTIVATE IT
 ```bash
 conda create --name PIANO python=3.11
 conda activate PIANO
 ```
-3. DOWNLOAD AND INSTALL REQUIRED PACKAGES
+4. DOWNLOAD AND INSTALL REQUIRED PACKAGES
 ```bash
 pip install librosa==0.10.2
 pip install numpy==2.0.2